McGill University Health Centre: Affiliated hospitals

-Public transit connections

-Vendôme metro and train station connect to the hospital through an accessible modern entrance pavilion.
-The Société de transport de Montréal (STM) was criticized when the pedestrian tunnel to the hospital opened in 2015 as the station was not accessible.
-Work began in 2017 to make the station accessible, completing in 2021.

-The station has 5 elevators, an underground tunnel to the MUHC mega hospital, an Exo train station, and a Metro station.
-It was inaugurated on May 31, 2021.
-The 17, 37, 90, 102, 104, 105, 124, 371, and 420 buses stop near or at the hospital.
-The Metro Orange Line and the Vaudreuil-Hudson, Candiac, and Saint-Jérôme lines from the train station also stop here.

 Historical Controversies

 The 2004–11 tenure of Arthur Porter, a politically active Montreal physician, as the hospital's CEO received $22.5 million in consulting fees from SNC-Lavalin and then awarded the firm with a $1.3 billion contract related to the construction of the hospital.
 These dealings were found to be in violation of the Quebec Health Act.
 Porter resigned on December 5, 2011.
 Porter left Canada and was apprehended by Interpol agents with his wife in Panama, where he was imprisoned and died from cancer in 2015 while awaiting his extradition to Quebec.